fastdemo/fastdemo/README.md

 \__|      \_______|\_______/    \____/  \_______| \______/  \_______| \_______| (aka @fastdemo)
 ```

-hey there, just your average coder looking forward to building cool apps and websites!!
+hey there, just your average coder trying to build cool apps and websites!!

-this github is just a public repository that houses all my projects, files and apps. for now, none of them are intended for commercial use.
+this github is just a public repository that houses all my projects, repos and apps. for now, none of them are intended for commercial use.

-but who knows, someday??
+you're welcome to explore ;)